graphql/graphql.github.io/src/content/faq/General.md

 The [GraphQL Foundation](#what-is-the-graphql-foundation) provides most of the oversight for GraphQL.
 It's made up of [representatives from dozens of different companies](https://foundation.graphql.org/members/).

 There are also monthly virtual [GraphQL Working Group (WG)](https://github.com/graphql/graphql-wg) meetings managed by the GraphQL Foundation.
 These meetings are designed to bring together maintainers of commonly used GraphQL libraries and tools, as well as significant contributors to the GraphQL community.
-While it tends to be mostly foundation members in attendance, the WG meetings are completely open.
+The WG meetings are completely open.
 Anyone is able to join and [propose items to the agenda](https://github.com/graphql/graphql-wg/blob/master/agendas/).

 In the [November 2020 WG meeting](https://www.youtube.com/watch?v=UybZp9O24Ow), it was announced that GraphQL will have a Technical Steering Committee (TSC) going forward.
 More on that coming soon.